 - Scent may not appeal to all

-Dogs with recurring skin problems, such as redness, flakiness, or mild infections, need a shampoo that supports ongoing skin health.
-Regular use of an antiseptic and antifungal formula can help manage these conditions and prevent flare-ups.
+Chronic skin issues like redness, flakiness, or odor can signal deeper problems that require ongoing care.
+Regular use of an antiseptic and antifungal shampoo can help maintain skin health and prevent flare-ups.

 - Antiseptic and antifungal ingredients: Help manage red, scaly, or greasy skin